Adam-Diehl/rust_strategy_rpg/README.md

 - GoodMeleeRogue
 - GoodTank

 Their statistics are in the `data/characters` folder.
+Note that the game is displaying "effective" statistics, *after* auras are applied.
 Once the game is closer to completion I'll add more detail here, but basically, the game works in the following way:
 - All heroes have health and power statistics.
 - When they make an attack, the power stat is subtracted off from the target's health stat, plus or minus armor & dodge ("dr" and "dt"), critical hits, etc.
 - All heroes have a preset targeting behavior.
 Most heroes target the front-liners in the enemy squad (put your tanks here!), but rogues and other slippery creatures can flank and attack the back row.
 Some characters, like the `dragon` in the test character set, attacks every character with its fiery breath.